DesignTinker27/qualia-design-system/claude-skills/github-engineering-handoff.md

 # GitHub Engineering Handoff Skill

+**When asked to prepare design system assets for engineering, create PRs, or manage GitHub deployments for Qualia, apply the following standards and workflow:**

 ## Overview
 This skill manages the complete process of preparing design system assets for engineering integration, including PR creation, documentation, and stakeholder communication.

-## When to Use
+## When to Use (Trigger Phrases)
-- Creating PRs for tokens, components, or documentation
+- "Create PRs for tokens/components/documentation"
-- Preparing engineering handoff materials
+- "Prepare engineering handoff materials"
-- Setting up GitHub Pages for stakeholder sharing
+- "Set up GitHub Pages"
-- Writing JIRA tickets for engineering work
+- "Write JIRA tickets for engineering"

 ## Established Workflow